Configure a conditional origin

 Match value

-example.com The referer domain.
-You can configure multiple referer domains.
+example.com.
+This value specifies the referer domain.
+You can add multiple domains.

 Case sensitive